magellan2/magellan2-extensions-plugins/statistics/README.txt

 units at all known times in a special file.
 Also it tracks the region details.

+Build 79
+ - a new function to export the database data to a XML file for backup purpose and for distribute your own data (import function is not implemented yet)

 Build 73
  - only analyze region which are visible to a unit.
  - added a more useful state tab which shows the analyze progress